social-tw/social-tw-website/README.md

 Before diving into the codebase:

 1. **Read the CONTRIBUTING.md**: Please ensure you've reviewed our [CONTRIBUTING.md](CONTRIBUTING.md).
 It contains crucial information on our coding standards, the pull request process, and more.

 2. **Search Existing Issues**: We use the GitHub issue tracker to manage our tasks and bugs.
 Please spend a few minutes searching for issues to see if someone else has already reported the same problem or suggested the same change.
+For existing issues, we’ve already assigned story points based on their complexity and the estimated time required to complete them.
+These story points are essential for the following:
+  - **Prize**: Story points indicate the reward you will receive once the issue is completed and merged by our core team.
+  - **Time Estimate**: Story points also give an estimate of the time required to complete the issue.

+To claim an issue, simply comment on the issue thread to let the core team know you’d like to work on it.
+Please ensure you can complete the issue within the designated timeframe.
+If you are unable to meet the deadline, we may reassign the issue to other contributors to keep the progress on track.

 3. **Reporting New Issues**: If you don't find an existing issue that addresses your concern, feel free to open a new one.
 Provide as much detail as possible to help us understand the context and importance.
+When creating a new issue, please follow these guidelines:
+  - **Provide a Descriptive Title**: Make sure the title clearly describes the issue or feature request.
+  - **Include Detailed Information**: Provide a clear description of the problem or feature, the steps to reproduce it (if applicable), and any additional context (such as error messages or logs).
+  - **Proposed Solution (if applicable)**: If you have a potential solution or an idea on how to resolve the issue, feel free to include that in the description.

+The core team will review your issue description, and we will assign appropriate story points.
+These points reflect the estimated time required to resolve the issue, as well as the reward you’ll receive once the task is completed, reviewed, and merged.

 ### Steps for Contributing